Music! Music! Music!: Other versions by Teresa Brewer

 Teresa Brewer recorded several renditions of the song during her career.
 In addition to the London version, the Coral label made a recording for their catalog, which had a larger orchestral arrangement, faster tempo, and stronger beat.
 When she moved to the Philips label in 1962, Brewer made a new recording in Nashville.
 In 1973, she recorded a rendition with a strong rock and roll beat on the Amsterdam label.
+It reached #84 in Canada.
 When Brewer was with the RCA label in 1974–75, she recorded yet another new version.
 Finally, in 1976 she recorded a disco version for her husband Bob Thiele's Signature imprint.
 Only the original London release was a national chart hit, although the 1973 version was a regional hit in some markets, including Milwaukee (it charted on Top 40 station WOKY's survey).
 In 1977, she performed the song on The Muppet Show.

 Media

 The tune was used in the most famous version of Nestlé Maggi advertisement, especially in India.

 The "Come closer" bridge is from Liszt's Hungarian Rhapsody No. 2.

 An instrumental version was also used as the theme song for the network Nickelodeon from 1979 to 1981 that played during the Mime interstitials.